 18.11.030 Subsection R102.7.1 Is Amended Section R102.7.1 is amended to read as follows:

-Most people including myself would consider it unreasonable to assume that the city municipality can enforce repairs, improvements or / and financial burdens onto a property owner, but they actually can.
-Not only can they force this upon you as a home owner, they can also enforce fines or sanctions against the property owner.
+Most people including myself would consider it unreasonable to assume that the city municipality can enforce repairs, improvements or/and financial burdens onto a property owner, but they actually can.
+Not only can they force this upon you as a homeowner, but they can also enforce fines or sanctions against the property owner.
 Obviously the city of Los Angeles or Santa Clarita is not in the business of harassing its occupants.

-In my own personal experiences as a General Contractor here in Santa Clarita I can recall a number of instances where we took on a project to replace most if not all of the existing windows in a house (which had sill heights above 44″ from the floor) with new nail in windows and the Building department required us to re-frame the opening to accommodate the Egress code.
-Which is to say, the home owner was forced (if he wanted nail-in windows) to take on this financial burden.
+In my own personal experiences as a General Contractor here in Santa Clarita, I can recall a number of instances where we took on a project to replace most if not all of the existing windows in a house (which had sill heights above 44″ from the floor) with the new nail in windows and the Building department required us to re-frame the opening to accommodate the Egress code.
+Which is to say, the homeowner was forced (if he wanted nail-in windows) to take on this financial burden.